I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ns-d3dhal--d3dhal-drawprimitives2data.md

 <p> </p>
 </dd>

-### -field <b>dwErrorOffset</b>
+### -field dwErrorOffset

 <dd>
 <dl>

-### -field <b>DirectX 8.1 and earlier versions only.</b>
+### -field DirectX 8.1 and earlier versions only.

-### -field Specifies the location where the driver writes the offset into the surface that <b>lpDDCommands</b> points to where the first unhandled D3DHAL_DP2COMMAND can be found.
-The driver must set this value when it returns an error condition in <b>ddrval</b>.
+### -field Specifies the location where the driver writes the offset into the surface that lpDDCommands points to where the first unhandled D3DHAL_DP2COMMAND can be found.
+The driver must set this value when it returns an error condition in ddrval.

-### -field <b>DirectX 9.0 and later versions only.</b>
+### -field DirectX 9.0 and later versions only.

 ### -field In addition to the error-offset functionality of DirectX 8.1 and earlier, the driver can specify the total size, in bytes, of the outgoing response buffer or zero if the response buffer is empty of responses.
-This member specifies response-buffer information only when the <b>ddrval</b> member is set to D3D_OK for successful completion.
-If this member is nonzero, it indicates that previously submitted queries using the D3DDP2OP_ISSUEQUERY operation completed and that responses to those queries are specified in <a href="..\d3dhal\ns-d3dhal--d3dhal-dp2response.md">D3DHAL_DP2RESPONSE</a> and <a href="..\d3dhal\ns-d3dhal--d3dhal-dp2responsequery.md">D3DHAL_DP2RESPONSEQUERY</a> structures and available in the outgoing response buffer.
+This member specifies response-buffer information only when the ddrval member is set to D3D_OK for successful completion.
+If this member is nonzero, it indicates that previously submitted queries using the D3DDP2OP_ISSUEQUERY operation completed and that responses to those queries are specified in D3DHAL_DP2RESPONSE and D3DHAL_DP2RESPONSEQUERY structures and available in the outgoing response buffer.
 Each D3DHAL_DP2RESPONSEQUERY is followed by the following data related to the query:

 ### -field BOOL for D3DQUERYTYPE_EVENT